OUR MISSION AND VISION

 We are the primary basic and translational research department on campus.
 Our faculty conduct research on cancer biology, neuroscience, and ion channel biology that is at the interface of cancer biology and neuroscience.
 In addition to research, equally central to the Department’s mission is its direct contribution to medical education, and research training of medical fellows and postdoctoral research scientists.

-The highly collaborative culture that characterizes the Department is conducive to development of intellectually synergistic interdisciplinary collaborations leading to innovative and paradigm-shifting ideas and joint grant applications.
+The highly collaborative culture that characterizes the Department is conducive to development of intellectually synergistic interdisciplinary collaborations leading to innovative and paradigm-shifting ideas and joint grant awards.
 We foster and facilitate collaboration not only among faculty within the Department, but also across departments in our medical school and the three other campuses – Chicago, Urbana-Champaign, and Rockford – our partner hospitals, the Illinois Neurological Institute, the Jump Trading Simulation & Education Center, and Illinois Cancer Care.